Skip to main content

 PMS (premenstrual syndrome)

 PMS (premenstrual syndrome) is the name for the symptoms women can experience in the weeks before their period.
-Most women have PMS at some point.
+It can affect anyone who has periods.
 You can get help if it affects your daily life.

-Each woman's symptoms are different and can vary from month to month.
+Each woman's symptoms are different and can vary from month to month, but most women have PMS (premenstrual syndrome) at some point.

 The most common symptoms of PMS include: